mapsync/scottsville-advisory/site/content/post/scottsville-mayor-podcast.md

 ---
 Mayor Burch talks with Amy and Darren about how the Dream Center got started and the mission of the Center.

-It’s an informative discussion about the demographics of who they’re trying to reach out to and also how anyone is welcome to volunteer to help with the Center.
+It’s an informative discussion about the demographics of who they’re trying to reach and also how anyone is welcome to volunteer to help with the Center.

 You can listen to the podcast on City Facebook, Spotify, Pandora, Amazon Music, iHeart radio, Podbean and Podcast app.